 - easy to store and clean.

 Usually, this option is made out of a freestanding grill, with landing spaces on both sides, and a cart.
 It can also consist of a built-in grill placed on a cart and a table (like this one from Brit IKEA).
-What is crucial about this option is ease in building it.
+What is crucial about this option is the ease of building it.

 If you’re a beginner and do not know yet what type of grill you need, check this blog post about essentials.

-This option is as simple and inexpensive as can be.
+This option is as simple and inexpensive as it can be.
 No labor, no extra covering, no permissions.

 Outdoor grill station option 2: Freestanding cart with a separate counter

 A grill station can be made out of a freestanding grill and a permanent countertop.
-This is the more advanced solution, that permanently takes space from your patio or porch, but is also more convenient.
+This is the more advanced solution that permanently takes space from your patio or porch but is also more convenient.
 Countertop height can be customized to your needs, which is crucial for your back comfort.
 Check this guide on figuring proper height for yourself.

 The space shown in the pictures above is actually visible in option 1 as well.
-There a freestanding grill was paired with the cart, and here it is incorporated into the permanent construction made from metal studs and wood.
+A freestanding grill was paired with the cart, and here it is incorporated into the permanent construction made from metal studs and wood.
 The shape of it, and the materials used, resemble the look of the gazebo in the backyard.

-What is unique about this project is a multilevel countertop, that consists of a worktop (24″ wide, 36″ high), and a bar counter (15″ wide, 42″ high).
-All of that in an L-shape.
+What is unique about this project is a multilevel countertop that consists of a worktop (24″ wide, 36″ high) and a bar counter (15″ wide, 42″ high)—all of that in an L-shape.

 In my opinion, this project would actually be much better if combustible materials were not placed so close to the grill back.
 To me, this is simply a fire hazard.
-Other than that it looks great.
+Other than that, it looks great.

-Any permanent solution needs to be covered to increase it’s longevity.
+Any permanent solution needs to be covered to increase its longevity.
 Countertop protected from elements is going to require a lot less work (especially made from wood).

 Outdoor grill station option 3: An island with a built-in grill

 This option is basically creating a mini outdoor kitchen.
 Such an outdoor grill station can be fully customized to resemble the house exterior, not only with finishes but also shape and color.
-As you can see in the pictures above it can be a part of a relaxing zone or a freestanding construction.
+As you can see in the pictures above, it can be a part of a relaxing zone or a freestanding construction.

 Pictures above present a few ways an outdoor grill station can resemble the overall look of the backyard.

 In the first picture, the grill station is covered with the same concrete as on the wall.
-The second shows that what bonds the area might not be a material, but a color.
+The second shows that what bonds the area might not be material but a color.
 The last picture presents an outdoor grill station made out of brick in the same color as the fireplace stone.
 It is not identical, but it works really well.

-It is important though to remember that a permanent structure may require a permit.
-Most commonly permits are needed when you work with utility lines (gas, electrical) or your construction is placed close to property lines (which is called zoning requirements).
+It is important, though, to remember that a permanent structure may require a permit.
+Most commonly, permits are needed when you work with utility lines (gas, electrical), or your construction is placed close to property lines (which is called zoning requirements).

-If you don’t want any permits there is an option that might interest you – movable outdoor grill stations.
-You can DIY, or buy a ready to use island with a built-in grill that does not require permits, as is not permanent, can be easily winterized, and does not permanently take space from the patio/ porch.
+If you don’t want any permits, there is an option that might interest you – movable outdoor grill stations.
+You can DIY, or buy a ready to use island with a built-in grill that does not require permits, as it is not permanent, can be easily winterized, and does not permanently take space from the patio/ porch.